reactorlabs/RhoVec/semantics.md

 These might not be necessary, but are nice to have, or will be implemented because other features depend on them.

-  * positive and negative (including -0) subsetting
-      * generalization of logical subsetting
-  * subsetting with missing and out-of-bounds indices
   * named vectors and subsetting
   * general assignment to variables